Chief, State Accounting and Reporting Division, CEA Level B

 - Superintend the apportionment of public revenues and administer cost programs;

 - Oversee cash management for the State of California’s General fund;

-- Direct and manage all accounting, fiscal controls, and reporting for the Office of the State Controller, and ensure that related assignment meets and further the constitutional and statutory financial responsibilities of the State Controller;
+- Direct and manage all accounting, fiscal controls, and reporting for the Office of the State Controller, and ensure that related assignments meet and further the constitutional and statutory financial responsibilities of the State Controller;

-- Provide consultative services to the Chief Deputy State Controllers and the State Controller, the Legislature, Chancellor’s Office, Governor’s Office, and other governmental and private financial institutions regarding accounting and reporting statues relative to the use of state and/or federal public funds;
+- Provide consultative services to the Deputy State Controllers, State Controller, Legislature, Chancellor’s Office, Governor’s Office, and other governmental and private financial institutions regarding accounting and reporting statues relative to the use of state and/or federal public funds;

 - Function as a key policy advisor for statewide accounting and reporting programs;